-- 1. Suspension with pay pending the investigation of allegations relating to an employee; otherwise known as administrative leave with pay; - 2. non-disciplinary demotion or termination resulting from reorganization, reduction in force or financial exigency; - 3. dismissal of an employee during the initial 180 day period of employment; otherwise known as probationary dismissal; or - 4. decisions or actions that are subject to review pursuant to procedures provided by other approved policies or procedures of The University of Texas System, its institutions, the Office of the Director of Police, or the Institution's Police Department.
-(Example: Decisions or actions resulting in a verbal reprimand, written reprimand or disciplinary probation are reviewable pursuant to procedures provided in UTS Employee Grievance Process Policy number 205).
+- 1. Suspension with pay (also called Paid Investigative Leave) pending the investigation of allegations relating to an employee; otherwise known as administrative leave with pay; - 2. non-disciplinary demotion or termination resulting from reorganization, reduction in force or financial exigency; - 3. dismissal of an employee during the initial 180-day period of employment; otherwise known as probationary dismissal; or - 4. decisions or actions that are subject to review pursuant to procedures provided by other approved policies or procedures of The University of Texas System, its institutions, the Office of the Director of Police, or the Institution's Police Department.
+(Example:

+Decisions or actions resulting in a verbal reprimand, written reprimand or disciplinary probation are reviewable pursuant to procedures provided in UTS Employee Grievance Process Policy number 205).
-A. Imposing Discipline

-1. Pre-discipline Notification to Employee
+- A. Imposing Discipline - 1.
+Pre-discipline Notification to Employee

-The Chief of Police shall inform the employee of the reasons for the proposed disciplinary action and provide the employee details supporting the recommendation.
-The employee shall be provided an opportunity to respond to the charges as a rebuttal before a final decision is made to take the disciplinary action.
+The Chief of Police or Chief's designee shall inform the employee of the reason(s) for the proposed disciplinary action and provide the employee details supporting the disciplinary action.
+The employee shall be provided an opportunity to respond to the proposed disciplinary action as a rebuttal before a final decision is made.
+The employee is not entitled to representation by an attorney at the pre-discipline notification.

-Decision of Chief of Police
+2. Decision of Chief of Police

-Once the rebuttal is received from the employee and reviewed by the Chief of Police, a decision on whether to impose disciplinary measures shall occur.
+Once the rebuttal is received from the employee and reviewed by the Chief of Police or Chief's designee, a final decision regarding discipline shall be made.
 If the decision is to pursue disciplinary action, the employee must be informed in writing of the following:

-- a) whether the disciplinary action is a suspension without pay, demotion, or termination and its effective date; - b) if a suspension without pay, then a specific time period should be listed; - c) a brief description of the specific incident, misconduct, course of conduct, unsatisfactory work performance or other basis for the disciplinary action; - d) previous efforts, if any, that were utilized as an attempt to increase the employees awareness of the need to change or improve work performance or conduct; and - e) reference to any relevant law, rule, regulation, or policy.
+a) The type of disciplinary action (e.g. written reprimand, suspension without pay, demotion or termination) and the effective date(s);

+b) if a suspension without pay, then a specific time period should be listed;

+c) a brief description of the specific incident, misconduct, course of conduct, or unsatisfactory work performance that serves as the basis for the disciplinary action;

+d) previous efforts, if any, that were utilized as an attempt to increase the employee's awareness of the need to change or improve work performance or conduct; and e) reference to any relevant law, rule, regulation, or policy.